 Again, these estimates may not include the costs of installation and other expenses, such as having an installer prepare the soil in advance.

 Whatever grass you choose, Hipages suggests it could be worth ordering around 10% more turf than you think you will need, particularly if the lawn covers a curved area which may require some of the turf to be cut into shape.

-As you can see, prices can vary significantly from one type of grass to the next, but also depending on which provider is quoting, so it could be an idea to ask around for several quotes from different installers so you can compare your options.
+Prices can vary significantly from one type of grass to the next, but also depending on which provider is quoting, so it could be an idea to ask around for several quotes from different installers and/or suppliers so you can compare your options.
 Be sure to also check whether the quotes you have received include installation and any other costs you will need to fork out for as part of the job.